ocramz/ocramz.github.io/posts/2023-12-21-assignment-riemann-opt.markdown

 # From discrete to continuous

-The Birkhoff-von Neumann theorem states that, in dimension $n$, the convex polytope $\mathbb{B}$ of doubly convex matrices [1] is the convex hull of the set of $n \times n$ permutation matrices.
+The Birkhoff-von Neumann theorem states that, in dimension $n$, the set $\mathbb{B}$ of doubly stochastic matrices [1] is the convex hull of the set of $n \times n$ permutation matrices.
 Informally, there is a convex, continuous region of space "between" the permutation matrices of a given dimensionality.
 This convex set is called the Birkhoff polytope [2].

 Can we perhaps use this result to solve the assignment problem with a convex, interior point approach?